-As shown in Figure 7a,b, light emission from the $NAB{5.5}$ and $AQ{4.5}$ MJs satisfies the "elastic" condition, meaning that $hv{co} = eV{app}$.
-This was also the case for the BTB7 MJ and AlOx devices reported previously,[3a] and for classical studies of Al/AlOx/Au tunnel junctions.^[12,24,25] Therefore, the results strongly support elastic transport when d < 5 nm, with minimal change in energy loss during transport for at least an observable fraction of the carriers traversing the molecular layer.
-Elastic transport by coherent tunneling is one possibility, and is shown schematically in Figure 10a,b.
-Molecules are represented by highest occupied molecular orbital (HOMO, blue) and LUMO (red) levels between contacts, in which the filled levels are indicated by gray shading.
+As shown in Figure 7a and 7b, light emission from the NAB{5.5} and AQ{4.5} MJs satisfies the "elastic" condition, meaning that $hv{co} = eV{app}$.
+This was also the case for the BTB7 MJ and AlOx devices reported previously,^[3a] and for classical studies of Al/AlOx/Au tunnel junctions.^[12, 24-25] Therefore, the results strongly support elastic transport when d < 5 nm, with minimal change in energy loss during transport for at least an observable fraction of the carriers traversing the molecular layer.
+Elastic transport by coherent tunneling is one possibility, and is shown schematically in Figure 10 a) and b).
+Molecules are represented by HOMO (blue) and LUMO (red) levels between contacts, in which the filled levels are indicated by gray shading.
 The horizontal dashed line represents the electrostatic potential profile, assumed to be linear for simplicity.